sergio78180/centreon/doc/en/installation/from_sources.rst

 Centreon user and group
 -----------------------

-he Centreon applications group: This group is used for the access rights between the various Centreon softwares:
+The Centreon applications group: This group is used for the access rights between the various Centreon softwares:

  ::